-The WEAR-IT project, in collaboration with Dr. Zita Oravecz, James Mundie, Dr. Saida Heshmati, Allison Gray, and Dr. Joshua Smyth is about taking that to the next level.
+The Wear-IT project, in collaboration with Dr. Zita Oravecz's IMPEC lab is about taking that to the next level.
 We are social creatures, and a lot of the way our physiology responds has a lot to do with the other folks in the room.
 So we're looking to find out if playing with your kids really does relax you, or if your heart really does skip a beat when that special someone walks into the room, and who it is in your life that helps you to calm down and focus.
 More than that, we're looking to intervene for people who have problems with stress to help find times when stress episodes are starting up, and provide helpful interventions in the actual moment.

 Data, Analysis, and Privacy

-With a background in computing, I'm very interested in data and I'm a bit paranoid about privacy.
+With a background in computing and a framework dedicated to learning about your life and activities, I'm very interested in data and I'm a bit paranoid about privacy.
 As a scientist, though, I ask people to trust me with data about them all the time.
 It's a lot of responsibility.
 With all this data from wearables and facial expression tracking, we can learn a whole lot about an individual.

 Modern scientific practice requires than we share data with other scientists.
 But privacy concerns mean we need to keep this invasive data to ourselves, and not share it around.
 Current analytic practice means that the data are collected in one place, and we deal with the privacy concerns by not letting the data leave that place.
 But that's bad for science.
 Pitting privacy and scientific concerns against each other might be the wrong way to go about this.